Chart Color Schemes

 Employment conditions in Monash remain below the national average according to AreaSearch analysis

-Monash has a well-educated workforce with essential services sectors well represented.
-The unemployment rate is 3.8%, with an estimated employment growth of 1.6% over the past year as of June 2025.
+Monash has a well-educated workforce with essential services sectors being well represented.
+The unemployment rate is 3.8% and there was an estimated employment growth of 1.6% in the past year.

-There are 2,811 residents in work, with an unemployment rate of 4.2%, compared to Australian Capital Territory's (ACT) rate of 3.4%.
-Workforce participation is at 59.9%, lower than ACT's 69.6%.
-Dominant employment sectors include public administration & safety, health care & social assistance, and construction, which has notably high concentration with levels at 1.4 times the regional average.
-However, professional & technical services are under-represented at 8.5% compared to ACT's 11.1%.
+As of June 2025, 2,811 residents are employed while the unemployment rate is 0.4% higher than the Australian Capital Territory's rate of 3.4%.
+Workforce participation in Monash lags at 59.9%, compared to the Australian Capital Territory's 69.6%.
+Key industries of employment among residents include public administration & safety, health care & social assistance, and construction.
+Construction stands out with employment levels at 1.4 times the regional average.

 Frequently Asked Questions - Employment